 Demonstrates strong interpersonal skills as well as an ability to manage multiple tasks in a fast-paced changing environment.

-B. KEY RESPONSIBILITIES:
+B. KEY JOB RESPONSIBILITIES:

 - Schedule and maintain Executive’s calendar of appointments, meetings, phone calls, appointments, expenses and travel itineraries